Red Flowering Shrubs (With Pictures) – Identification and Planting Guide

 How to Choose the Best Shrubs With Red Flowers

 Selecting the best red-flowering shrubs to plant in your garden depends on a few considerations.
 First, it’s crucial to think about sun exposure and the USDA growing zone.
-Then, consider the shrub’s height and spread.
-Some red landscape plants grow better as specimen plants, but others in mass plantings.
+Then consider the shrub’s height and spread.
+Some red landscape plants grow better as specimen plants, but others do better in mass plantings.

 For example, some perennial flowering bushes are ideal for zones 5 through 9.
 So, red-flowering shrubs like roses, flowering quince, and dwarf spirea are suitable for adding a splash of red in temperate climates.
 However, camellia, fuchsia, and hibiscus shrubs are best grown in warmer climates if you want red flowers in your garden.